Unidata/awips2/docs/install/install-edex.md

 ## System requirements

 - 64-bit CentOS/RHEL 7

+!!! note "While CentOS8 has reach End of Life as of Dec.
+31, 2021, CentOS7 End of Life isn't until June 30, 2024."

 - 16+ CPU cores (each CPU core can run a decorder in parallel)
 - 24GB RAM
 - 700GB+ Disk Space